Blevy2/READ-PDB-blevy2-MFS/README.md

 BENS_create_hab.R is an edit of create_hab.R, which is used to generate a generic habitat with the RandomFields package.
 This is only used to defined a generic habitat.
 My edit reads in the corners of retangular stratas defined by [x1,x2,y1,y2] and creates a matrix that will have the strata number in each strata cell.
 As a result we create hab$strata and hab$stratas, which is used in Run_survey and BENS_init_survey.R to generate random survey locations

+param_estimate.R is used to fit recruitment parameters for desired scenario (increasing, decreasing, constant populations).
+This is the main script that sets up the simulations and impliments the optimizations scheme by calling the below codes.

+run_sim_param_estimate.R is run_sim with everything removed except for recruitment and population dynamics.
+This code is called by param_estimate.R to fit recruitment parameters for desired scenario (increasing, decreasing, constant populations)

+init_pop_Bens_param_estimate.R is an edit of init_pop_Bens used to initialize the population during parameter estimation.
+The main difference here is instead of creating an initial spatial population, the initial pop is a scalar value